 Within a democratic market economy, poverty and gross inequality are not a result of the economic principles but of political failure.
 To claim that Britain performs worse than other Western European countries because of a tax and spending system that favours the better off is to put the horse before the cart.
 Simply expanding welfare is not a sustainable strategy.
 A more fundamental approach is needed, based on a recognition that failure to modernise our political system has handed power to those who benefit from policies that lead to a high levels of inequality.

-The concentration of huge wealth in the hands of a small number of very rich people may raise moral issues, but international experience suggests that poverty cannot be abolished through transfers to the less well off funded by confiscatory taxation on high incomes.
-The issue is not that a few people squander fortunes on luxuries but that our laws permit them to buy things that should not be up for sale: political influence; control of information; and privileged access to justice, education and jobs.
+The concentration of huge wealth in the hands of a small number of very rich people raises ethical issues, but international experience suggests that poverty cannot be abolished through transfers to the less well off funded by confiscatory taxation on high incomes.
+The issue is not that a few rich people have far more money than they need but that our laws permit them to buy things that should not be up for sale: political influence; control of information; and privileged access to justice, education and jobs.
 The priority, therefore, must be to address the underlying causes of inequality: a distribution of power which is incompatible with real democracy; corruption in the political system; weak and inappropriate laws and regulations; inequalities in access to objective information, educational opportunity and health care; and restrictions on labour market and social mobility.

 Equity between generations